jdbean/blog-mirror/_posts/2018-11-05-topological-search.md

 ```
 Here is a quick overview of how this code functions:

-1. This solution starts out by parse the graph and transforming it it as a hash where each task is the key and the value is a nested hash with a `:dependants` key containing an array of dependant tasks and a `:dependencies` key containing a counter of that task's dependencies.
+1. This solution starts out by parsing the input graph and transforming it to a hash where each task is a key and each value is a nested hash with a `:dependants` key containing an array of dependant tasks and a `:dependencies` key containing a counter of that task's dependencies.
 2. The solution then performs a loop through the graph hash looking for root tasks which have no dependencies.
 3. The root tasks are then added to the `completion_order` array and removed from the graph hash.
 4. The removed task's dependants also have their `:dependencies` counter decremented.
-5. On the next loop around any new root task are identified and the cycle continues until either the each task in the graph has been added to the `completion_order` array or no new root task can be found and an error is raised.
+5. On the next loop around any new root tasks are identified and the cycle continues until either the each task in the graph has been added to the `completion_order` array or no new root task can be found and an error is raised.

 Given the sample input, the program returns: